CiBotProject/bot-docs/SERVICE.md

 ## 1. Use Cases

 Descriptions of our three use cases can be found in the [Design](DESIGN.md) and [Bot](BOT.md) milestones.
 Video demonstrations of the functional CiBot services for each use case can be found in the screencast embedded in the last section of this document.
+Links to the individual use case demonstrations can be found in the video description for quick reference.

 ## 2. Task Tracking